rrra/www/content/post/2023/save-the-date-for-skywarn-training.md

-First Responders, Amateur Radio Operators, and members of the public interested in becoming SKYWARN&reg; weather spotters---and current spotters who wish to refresh their skills---are encouraged to save the date for one of the two
+First Responders, Amateur Radio Operators, and members of the public interested in becoming SKYWARN&reg; weather spotters---and current spotters who wish to refresh their skills---are encouraged to save the date for one of the three
 [in-person training opportunities](/dates/public-service)
-to be offered in the Fargo/Moorhead area,
+to be offered in the Fargo/Moorhead area.

 <!--more-->
-These free classes are presented by the National Weather Servic, last about 2 1/2 hours, and are open to the public.
-Participants will learn about:
+These free classes are presented by the National Weather Service, last about 2 1/2 hours, and are open to the public.
+Participants will learn
+about:

 * Basics of thunderstorm development
 * Fundamentals of storm structure